alexliesenfeld/httpmock/README.md

  A request is only considered to match a mock if the request contains all attributes required by the mock.
-If a request does not match any mock previously created, the mock server will respond with an empty response body and a status code `404 (Not Found)`.
+If a request does not match any mock previously created, the mock server will respond with an empty response body and a status code `500 (Internal Server Error)`.

  ## License
  `mocha` is free software: you can redistribute it and/or modify it under the terms of the MIT Public License.